 Similarly, mystics are viewed as just more intense versions of themselves.
 They develop emotional attachments to devotions of their favorite saints.
 Ultimately, the value of the saints and mystics lies in their own adherence to the exoteric, institutional church.

-Scriptures are understood as naturalistic historical and scientific texts.
+Scriptures are understood as naturalistic, historical, and scientific texts.
 That is a dangerous position to hold, because it justifiably permits historians and scientists to apply their own methods to those texts.
-Unfortunately, the commitment to the moral, allegorical, and mystical interpretation of the texts is quite weak.
+In that atmosphere, the commitment to the moral, allegorical, and mystical interpretation of the texts is quite weak.

 This is clearly a one-sided representation, but the purpose is only to point out those misconceptions that tend to create frictions and misunderstandings between the institutional and other perspectives.
 Although there is the danger of being cast out as heretical, esoterists need to respect exoteric practices.
 This is the teaching both of a Rene Guenon and a Valentin Tomberg, who insist on an accommodation between the exoteric and the esoteric.

 The ancients certainly recognized that Plato, Hermes Trismegistus, and others held a true conception of God.
 It is a dogma of the Catholic Church that the God known to philosophy is the same God as that of revelation.
 There are several ways to approach this.
 Most often, theologians and philosophers arise from the exoteric church, and reconsider its teachings and dogmas in rational and intellectual terms.

 In other cases, philosophers have developed conceptions of God apart from the exoteric church.
 As the epigraph from Radhakrishnan shows, these take the form of some sort of monist or absolute idealism at their best.
 At their worst, they promote a form of theistic personalism, i.e., the conception that God is one being among others, albeit of a very special kind.